nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - `pro/PRODUCT`: `PRODUCT` is the product associated with the delivery.
 It must be alphanumeric, only contain between 1 and 50 (inclusive) characters, and spaces are also allowed.
     - One space is counted as one character.
     - `PRODUCT` cannot be made up of only spaces.
 - `q/QUANTITY`: `QUANTITY` is the amount of product to be delivered with units.
-It must be a number greater than 0 followed by a space, and a unit and must not be blank.
+It must be a number greater than 0 followed by a space, and a unit, and must not be blank.
     - `QUANTITY` cannot have decimal places.
     - `QUANTITY` units are case sensitive.
     - Accepted units for `QUANTITY` are `kg`, `g`, `L`, `mL`, `units`.
 - `c/COST`: `COST` is the total cost for the delivery.
 It must be a number greater than 0 with up to 2 decimal places allowed, and cannot be blank.

 **Tips:**
-- Day and month of DELIVERY_DATE_TIME must be in double digits!
+- Day, month, hour and minute of DELIVERY_DATE_TIME must be in double digits!
+  - example: 03-03-2024 02:01

 </box>